Restorative Justice Intervention Plan & Appeal Information

 -

-- Disciplinary Warning - An official reprimand provided in writing that advises of a student’s need to conform the student’s behavior to the Code and further advises that any subsequent violation of the same nature by the student within a two (2) year period will automatically result in an increased sanction of Disciplinary Probation.
+- Disciplinary Warning - An official reprimand is provided in writing that advises a student's need to conform his or her behavior to the Students' Code of Conduct and further advises that any subsequent violation of the same nature by the student within a one (1) year period will automatically result in disciplinary probation.

 - Bullying/Cyberbullying Reflective Essay - You have been sanctioned with this assignment due to an infraction associated with bullying, cyberbullying or disorderly conduct in the fashion of creating a hostile environment for another individual (bullying).